 This is where end-to-end encryption is useful.
 End-to-end encryption is a way of using encryption that ensures that information is turned into a secret message by its original sender (the first “end”), and decoded only by its final recipient (the second “end”).

 We created a GIF demo to illustrate the difference between transport-layer encryption and end-to-end encryption.

-As many beginner participants are new to seeing an end-to-end encrypted chat tool like Tor Messenger, we recommend giving learners some context as to what's happening.
-You might want to use this GIF for explaining how end-to-end encryption can be helpful in preventing a third-party service from seeing the content of the chat.
+The client we use in this demo is Tor Messenger, which we no longer recommend (its development was ended in 2018), but you can still use this GIF for explaining how end-to-end encryption can be helpful in preventing a third-party service from seeing the content of the chat.